uobirlab/common/README.md

 Common
 ======

-Common nodes for use on any/all the robots
+Common files for use on any/all the robots

-- *talker* : provides very basic text to speach
+- *talker* : provides very basic text to speech node

+- *stage* : maps for stage simulator